arthisrisowmya-mogulluru/Titanic_Survival-Prediction/README.md

 # Titanic_Survival-Prediction
 The Titanic Survival Prediction Project involves creating a model to predict the likelihood of passengers surviving the Titanic disaster based on various features such as age, gender, class and others.
+The goal is to leverage historical data to train a predictive model that can accurately classify whether a given passenger survived or not, using algorithms such as linear regression and random forests.